RarelyCharlie/rarelycharlie.github.io/_listen/listen54.md

 In a chatroom the conversation can move very fast if many people are engaged, so this can make long, thoughtful replies to members impossible.
 However, if you make all your responses very short and snappy then you might not be able to provide effective emotional support.
 You have to find a balance that suits you and the chatroom, or use the chatroom to initiate 1-to-1 chats where you can provide better support.

 In a forum you have plenty of time for a long, thoughtful reply if that seems appropriate.
 This can mean you include more information than you would in a chat.
 However, it is not good to ramble on at great length in someone else's thread.
-If you have a lot to say about something, you can start your own thread and link to it from your messages to members in chats.
+If you have a lot to say about something, you can start your own thread and link to it from your messages to members.

 The essentials of active listening apply in forums just like they do in 1-to-1 chats:
 {: .showul}